blbadger/blbadger.github.io/logistic-map.md

 Why is this?
 The reason is that the logistic map displays the roots of an equation with a constant and a x^2 factor, and after tweaking the inputs to the Henon map we can cause it to do the same.
 Think of the logistic map being embedded in any differential system with an x^2 factor.

 Why does an x^2 factor produce such intricate patterns?
 The answer seems to be that roots of power two may be **irrational**.
 Irrational numbers are numbers that cannot be expressed as a fraction, and have an infinite number of decimal digits that never repeat, and thus each next digit is unpredictable.
 Nonlinear transformations (sine(x), x^n, ln(x)) commonly contain irrational roots.

-There is a deep connection between nonlinear systems that are unsolveable, problems that are not computable, the spontaneous formation of structure, and irrational numbers.
+Like nonlinear differential systems that can only be expressed as a changing function, irrational numbers can only be expressed as a nonlinear function with respect to a rational number (square root of two ect., ignoring the names pi, e and so on).
+There is a deep connection between nonlinear systems that are unsolveable, decision problems that are not computable, the spontaneous formation of structure, and irrational numbers.
+Nearly all numbers on the real line are irrational, nearly all problems are not computable, and nearly all possible dynamical systems are unsolveable.